Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

 - scan ADRs with jQAssistant
 - Verify, if the ADR is backed with at least one jQAssistant constraint

-To document ADRs we want to use asciidoc files.
-Unfortunately, there is no jQAssistant plugin out there, which scans adoc files and adds them to the tree.
-But there are already other scanners included in jQAssistant, e.g. xml, json and yaml scanners.
-So as a workaround, we split up the ADR definition in two parts:

-1. **ADR yaml file**, implementing an ADR template and providing a unique ADR ID.
-2. **ADR adoc documentation file**, includes the yaml content and the jQAssitant rules for this ADR.
+To document ADRs we use asciidoc files.
+For scanning, we will use this [Asciidoc Scanner Plugin](https://github.com/kontext-e/jqassistant-asciidoc-plugin).
+The ADR files follow a template, starting with a table holding the header information like a unique ID, the author, and the status.

 In our sample project you'll find the ADR examples in the folder `src/docs/adr`.

-With the yaml files ingested by jQAssistant we can then write concepts and constraints targeting those nodes.
+With the asciidoc files ingested by jQAssistant we can then write concepts and constraints targeting those nodes.
 Finally we can include all ADR documentation files in the architecture design decisions document.

 So this is the concept: